Skip to main content

 (posted until filled)

-The Intensive Youth Caseworker‘s goals are to safeguard the youth’s well-being, to develop safe environments for their growth and development, to provide opportunities for youth to reach their full potential, and to assist youth in securing the supports they need to facilitate a healthy, successful transition into young adulthood.
+• Delivering quality support services that are focused on the best interests and needs of Aboriginal youth in the Secwépemc Territory while safeguarding youth’s well-being, developing safe environments for their growth and development, providing opportunities for youth to reach their full potential, and assisting youth in securing the supports they need to facilitate a healthy, successful transition into young adulthood